 Juergen Maier - Former CEO of Siemens UK

 Juergen Maier is the current Chief Executive Officer for Siemens UK.
 Before rising to the position of CEO, he held numerous senior positions within the company, including Industry Sector Lead for the UK and Ireland.

-Mark McBride-Wright is a chartered chemical engineer, and the chair and co-founder of InterEngineering - an organization that seeks to connect LGBT+ engineers and support them in the field of engineering.
-InterEngineering was instrumental in the development of LGBT STEM Day.
+Mark McBride-Wright is a chartered chemical engineer and the chair and co-founder of InterEngineering - an organization that seeks to connect LGBTQ+ engineers and support them in the field of engineering.
 He is also the founder of EqualEngineers, an organization dedicated to connecting employers with diverse candidates working in STEM, and in consulting on matters of diversity within various companies.

 McBride-Wright has worked tirelessly to provide more inclusive spaces within engineering for the LGBTQ+ community.
 He appeared on the Financial Times Future LGBT Leaders List in both 2015 and 2016.

 26. Ann Mei Chang - Former Chief Innovation Officer at USAID

 Chang is the former Chief Innovation Officer at USAID.
 She is an advocate for social innovation and has been recognized by Global Shakers as one of the "20 Top LGBTQ+ Entrepreneurs, Executives and Thought Leaders" in 2019.